jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-11-09-Blue-Tech-Opportunities.md

 - **University partnerships work** (LSSU with Brimley schools; U-M with Sault High School)
 - **Industry collaboration is possible** (CHARGE-UP brings together government, academia, startups)

-**Yet BMCC—the regional tribal college serving many of these students' peers and younger siblings—isn't formally integrated into this ecosystem.**
+**Yet BMCC—the regional tribal college serving many of these students' peers and younger siblings—is ready to become formally integrated into this ecosystem.**

 **What if my BMCC computer science students:**
 - Built web interfaces for MiWaterNet sensor data visualization